AFC Championship Game Odds: Patriots the 3.5-Point Betting Favorite at Denver

 See the latest NFL odds and our experts' NFL picks for every game this postseason.

-The Patriots' moneyline odds of -245 imply a 71% chance they'll win at Denver and punch their ticket to the Super Bowl in Drake Maye's second season at the helm.
-Oddsmakers are expecting this to be a low-scoring affair with an O/U total of 40.5, which is tied for the second-lowest total of the postseason.
+The Patriots' moneyline odds of -220 imply a 68.75% chance they'll win at Denver and punch their ticket to the Super Bowl in Drake Maye's second season at the helm.
+Oddsmakers are expecting this to be a low-scoring affair with an O/U total of 43, an increase from 40.5 earlier in the week.

 💡 Why are Patriots favored to beat Broncos in AFC Championship?